Brown-Forman posts higher profit in 1st quarter

-LOUISVILLE, Ky. — Spirits company Brown-Forman Corp. said Wednesday that its first-quarter net income rose sharply, fueled by strong overseas sales, but the maker of Jack Daniel’s Tennessee Whiskey cautioned it’s bracing for a period of uncertainty regarding tariffs on its products in some key markets.
+LOUISVILLE, Ky. — Brown-Forman Corp. reported higher first-quarter net income Wednesday, fueled partly by strong overseas sales aimed at softening the short-term impact from tariffs.
+But the spirits company best known for its Jack Daniel’s Tennessee Whiskey brand cautioned it’s bracing for a period of uncertainty from trade disputes in some key markets.

-Sales surged in key European markets due to stockpiling of inventories as the company and its customers braced for the effects of tariffs imposed in the European Union that targeted American whiskey and other U.S. products.
-The duties were a response to President Donald Trump’s decision to slap tariffs on European steel and aluminum.
-Brown-Forman said its underlying net sales increased by 38 percent in Germany and 33 percent in the United Kingdom in the three-month period.
+Sales surged in its top European markets due to inventory stockpiling as the company and its customers braced for the effects of tariffs imposed in the European Union that targeted American whiskey and other U.S. products.

+Foreign markets account for slightly more than half of Brown-Forman’s overall sales.
+EU countries represent slightly more than one-fourth of total sales.

+So far, the company said it has responded by raising the price of its American whiskeys in a handful of markets due to tariffs, but it plans to eventually spread the price hikes to other countries where tariffs were imposed.
+A company spokesman said Brown-Forman has not yet increased prices in its biggest European markets, which are the United Kingdom, Germany and France.

 On average, analysts surveyed by FactSet forecast annual earnings per share of $1.79.